What is a Delaware registered agent?

 What compliance matters do Delaware registered agents handle?

 Delaware registered agents handle various compliance matters, including annual report notices, franchise tax communications, service of process, and deadline reminders.
 They assist in tasks like determining Gross Assets for franchise tax calculations, instrumental in helping businesses meet Delaware's specific annual reporting requirements.
+Beginning with the 2025 report year, agents should also ensure entities are prepared for the new nature-of-business disclosure requirement under the amended § 502.

 Can I represent my company as a registered agent?